Frequently Asked Questions

 - Obtain acceptance into another degree program and obtain a new I-20, either at TWU or at another university

 - If pursuing another degree outside of TWU, a student's SEVIS record must be transferred within 60 days

-- New program must begin within 5 months after the end of the 60 day grace period.
+- The new program must begin within 5 months after the end of the 60 day grace period.